Professor of Music

-John C. Whitehead Professor of Music
+John C. Whitehead '43 Professor of Humanities

 B.Mus., University of Western Ontario

 I first came to Haverford in 1986 from the University of Pennsylvania, where I earned both M.A. and Ph.D in the History and Theory of Music.
 My undergraduate studies were completed at the Faculty of Music of the University of Western Ontario, a leading Canadian music school.
 When not busy in the classroom or with research I enjoy giving public lectures on music, notably a series of pre-concert talks for the Philadelphia Orchestra and for the Philadelphia Chamber Music Society.
 I have also worked with One-Day-University (a traveling set of continuing education panels).
 More than Mozart, a set of 14 recorded talks for those curious to be better listeners, can be purchased through Barnes and Noble and Recorded Books.

 At Haverford I have served various service and administrative roles:

 - Director, John B. Hurford Center for the Arts and Humanities

 - Chair, Faculty Affairs and Policies Committee and Representative to the Board of Managers